 - Window management functions (Minimize, Maximize, Cascade, Tile Horizontally and Tile Vertically) on the Processes tab (formerly the Applications tab) and "Windows" menu are removed.

 To get classic Task Manager from Windows 7 back in Windows 10, you need to do the following things:

-- Download the setup program for old Task Manager in Windows 10 from here: Old Task Manager for Windows 10
+- Download the setup program for old Task Manager in Windows 10 from the following web site: Old Task Manager for Windows 10

 - Simply run the installer.
 It looks like this: